MicrosoftDocs/azure-video-indexer/azure-video-indexer/text-summarization-overview.md

 ## Textual summarizatin with keyframes

-Azure Video Indexer offers a Textual Video Summarization feature that incorporates keyframes from the video to generate a more comprehensive summary.
-This is particularly useful when there is limited audio content, such as transcription, or when a more holistic summary is desired.
+Textual video summarization with keyframes uses keyframes from the video to generate a more comprehensive summary.
+This feature is particularly useful when there is limited audio content, such as transcription, or when a more holistic summary is desired.

 ## Use cases